 Claims Not Sent Report

 This report shows claims created on the date/in the date range you select that have not yet been sent to insurance.
-It also shows secondary claims that are in “Hold” status until primary insurance claim payment is received.
+It also shows secondary claims that are in “Hold” status until the primary insurance claim payment is received.

 Manage all unsent claims through the Manage Module.
 Click the Send Claims button – the upper grid shows all items waiting to be sent.
 (NOTE: Preauthorizations waiting to send are also displayed – you can tell them apart because preauths will have 01/01/0001 as the Date of Service.)
-Right click on a claim to go to the patient account to investigate further or take the necessary action to correct any missing information before sending.
+Right-click on a claim to go to the patient account to investigate further or take the necessary action to correct any missing information before sending.
 You can also validate and send claims from the Manage Module, using the Send Claims button.

-Step 3: Tracking insurance claims where no payment has been received
+Step 3: Tracking insurance claims without payments

 Outstanding Insurance Claims Report